ceph/ceph/doc/architecture.rst

 number of PGs in the pool and the pool name.
 Ceph clients use the following steps to compute PG IDs.

 #.
-The client inputs the pool ID and the object ID. (e.g., pool = "liverpool"
+The client inputs the pool name and the object ID. (e.g., pool = "liverpool"
    and object-id = "john")
 #.
 Ceph takes the object ID and hashes it.
 #.
 Ceph calculates the hash modulo the number of PGs. (e.g., ``58``) to get